 Because Garmin manufactures at scale for the retail market, its devices are widely available, durable, and produced to high reliability standards.
 Humanitarian organisations can often source Garmin equipment locally, which simplifies procurement and deployment.

 Garmin also offers its own consumer-oriented tracking interface, MapShare.
 Designed for recreational users, MapShare enables basic location sharing, messaging, and SOS routing to public emergency services.
-While effective for personal outdoor activities, it lacks the operational control, scalability, and governance required for humanitarian missions.
+While effective for personal outdoor activities, it lacks the operational control, scalability, and governance required for humanitarian missions which means that organisations can sign up to Garmin InReach Professional or a third-party solution like Traksat

-Garmin MapShare is well suited to individual users, but humanitarian operations require a more comprehensive and centrally managed solution.
+Garmin inReach Professional is well suited to organisations that deploy remote teams , but humanitarian operations sometimes require a more agnostic solution.

 Traksat is fully compatible with all Garmin inReach devices and can also monitor a wider range of technologies, including mobile phones, selected satellite phones, and other tracking systems.
 This enables organisations to manage mixed-technology fleets through a single operational interface.